310mc/https-310mc.github.io-tl/source/_posts/other/crossroad.md

 {% note narration %}
 Then Keito worries about how everything's turning out different from what he expected, but it’s too late to change the plan now that Rei is here.
 So he decides to drop this plan and forget about it, since it’s not worth the gamble.
+{% endnote %}

+{% note narration %}
 But Rei accepts the chaos as it is, and wants to have fun with it since it’s already here (Keito rejects the idea at first, but ends up being swept along with it.)
+{% endnote %}

+{% note narration %}
 Later, Keito seems to have also been swept with the mood, singing along with Rei on the live house’s stage, until he snaps out of it and demands to understand the current situation they’re in (to which Rei tells him don’t think just feel.)
 {% endnote %}

-{% bubble Rei %}
+{% bubble Rei ore %}
 ♪\~♪\~♪
 {% endbubble %}

 {% bubble Chiaki mgn %}
-S-sorry but, Hasumi-kun… right?
+S-Sorry but, Hasumi-kun… right?
 I feel like you could help me understand.
 What exactly is going on right now?
 {% endbubble %}

 {% bubble Keito %}